johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-02-20-azure-static-web-apps-a-netlify-alternative/index.md

 At this point Azure will query GitHub on your behalf and look up the organisations and repositories you have access to.
 Select the repository that you'd like to deploy to your Static Web App and select the branch you'd like to deploy.

 You also need to provide Azure with some build details that help it understand how your app is built.
 We'll provide a preset of "Custom".
 We'll set the "App location" (the root of our front end app) to be `"/website"` to tally up with the application we just created.
-We'll leave Api blank and we'll set the output location to be `"build"` - this is the directory under `website` where Docusaurus will create our site.
+We'll leave "Api location" blank and we'll set the output location to be `"build"` - this is the directory under `website` where Docusaurus will create our site.

 Finally click "Review + create" and then "Create".